wokamoto/dogmap.jp/wp-content/plugins/wp-total-hacks/readme.txt

 * bug fix (logo in admin bar not display on the site.)

 = 1.1.0 =
-* fix for wordpress 3.5
+* fix for WordPress 3.5
 * remove "disable auto_save" function.
-* remove "remove atachement link" function.
+* remove "remove attachment link" function.

 = 1.0.1 =
 * Allow you to remove attachment page.